-Beta thalassemia is a rare genetic blood disorder characterized by a substantial reduction in or lack of β-globin protein and resulting in chronic anemia, failure to thrive, jaundice, pallor, poor musculature, and skeletal deformities.
-No curative therapy exists for beta thalassemia other than an allogenic hematopoietic stem-cell transplantation (HSCT) with a matched (most often sibling) donor.
-Patients are currently managed with a combination of blood transfusions and iron chelators.
-The most severe thalassemia major patients require chronic blood transfusions to survive, substantially affecting their quality of life (QOL).
-A high unmet exists for therapies to reduce or eliminate the burden of transfusion.
-Drug developers have recognized the commercial opportunity in the beta thalassemia market and have focused on developing agents with novel mechanisms of action that target the underlying genetic defect and reduce the transfusion burden.
+Beta thalassemia is a rare genetic blood disorder characterized by a substantial reduction in or lack of β-globin protein, which results in chronic anemia, failure to thrive, jaundice, pallor, poor musculature, and skeletal deformities.
+Allogenic hematopoietic stem cell transplantation with a matched (most often sibling) donor is the only available curative therapy; however, with the recent approval of bluebird bio’s Zynteglo in Europe and expected commercial launch starting in 2020, patients will soon have an additional potentially curative option.
+Most patients are currently managed with a combination of blood transfusions and iron chelators.
+The most severe thalassemia major patients require chronic blood transfusions to survive, which substantially impacts quality of life.
+A high unmet need exists for therapies to reduce or eliminate transfusion burden.
+Drug developers have recognized the commercial opportunity in the beta thalassemia market, and have focused on developing agents that target the underlying genetic defect and reduce transfusion burden.

 Niche & Rare Disease Landscape & Forecast: Comprehensive market intelligence providing world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.